db

 db-sqlite1-pool-alias = billing

-and in the Javascript:
+and in the Javascript using callback or await:

 db.select("bills", { status: "ok" }, { pool: "billing" }, lib.log)